Art on the Prairie

 FB: Paulines Jewelry Box

-I started making jewelry after taking a jewelry class at the Des Moines Art Center, where I've continued to take classes for the last 12 years.
 My jewelry reflects my fascination with vintage objects & the history behind them.
-I use a variety of techniques to combine my vintage finds with metal & gemstones to create jewelry that is unique & fun to wear.
-Examples of the materials I use include early plastics like bakelite & lucite, vintage pinback buttons, lithograph tin, old bottle caps, transit tokens, electrical resisters, & other odds & ends I find at flea markets & antique shows/shops.
-Techniques include texturing, riveting, soldering, wire-wrapping, enameling, resin-casting, & forming.
-Each piece of jewelry I design comes with a description of the materials & techniques used &/or the message/meaning of the work.
+I use a variety of techniques to combine my vintage finds with metal & gemstones/beads to create jewelry that is unique & fun to wear.
+Examples of the materials I use include early plastics like bakelite & lucite, vintage pinback buttons, lithograph tin & transit tokens, electrical resisters, & WWII ration stamps.
+Techniques include texturing, riveting, soldering, wire-wrapping, enameling, resin-casting, anodizing, & forming.
+Each piece of jewelry I design comes with a description of the materials used (including their history) & the techniques used.

-Connie Rodgers | University Park
+| University Park

-Fancy That
+Fancy That Jewelry

-I took my first art class between 3rd and 4th grade and fell in love with all things color and design.
+I took my first art class between 3rd and 4th grade and I fell in in love with all things color and design.
 Many college classes later I'm still learning - now mostly self taught which gives me great freedom to create my own way.
 I am an Iowa master gardener and get much inspiration from my extensive gardens.
-I share a home with 8 cats and the love of my life, my husband Dave, who travels the world with me collecting small vintage treasures to create wearable works of art.
-My designs combine brass I manipulate and hand age with my own Moretti glass lamp worked beads.
-I make my own findings and paint, texture, wire work, patina, and solder brass.
+I share a home with 6 cats and the love of my life, my husband Dave, who travels the world with me collecting small vintage treasures to create wearable works of art.

 Rhonda Scott | Ames